GSA-TTS/FAC/backend/util/load_public_dissem_data/README-prepare_data_for_local.md

 ### truncate_all_local_tables

-This runs a `TRUNCATE CASCADE` on every single table in the `tables.bash` array.
+This runs a `TRUNCATE CASCADE` on every single table in the `tables.source` array.

 Removing all local data is a necessary step for testing a local re-load of the local data that was just dumped.